 This drone and system will need to be used after the student team has graduated.
 Therefore, the parts should be durable and cheap but easy to replace if they do break.
 This means we will elect to purchase off the shelf components as opposed to creating custom components when possible.
-In the case of the gimbal, which we will likely need to 3D print, or other necessary custom parts, we will make sure to clearly document how to recreate the part.
+In the case of the gimbal, which we will likely need to 3D print or fabricate ourselves.
+Any part(s) that we create will be clearly documented to allow for our client to re-create the part.
+The rest of the system will also be well documented, to allow for future projects to build on the system.